● Ecc 10:1 . . Dead insects will

 Children's activities, like little league baseball and cub scouts, need adult supervision.
 Kids, no matter how intelligent, just haven't the maturity to rule either themselves or others.
-Management of lands and peoples requires a degree of maturity, experience, and self discipline; which is why it's totally stupid to lower the voting age instead of raising it especially when the new 21 in America is now somewhere around 26 and air-headed entertainment like Jersey Shore and parent-bashing sitcoms are getting such high ratings.
+Management of lands and peoples requires a degree of maturity, experience, and self discipline; which is why it's totally stupid to lower the voting age instead of raising it especially when the new 21 in America is now somewhere around 26, and where civil disobedience is thought to be patriotic, and where parent-demeaning sitcoms rate high in television programming.

 ● Ecc 10:16b-17 . . and whose princes feast in the morning.
 Blessed are you, O land, whose king is of nobility and whose princes eat at the appropriate time— for strength, and not for drunkenness.